openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ## Summary

-Starting with OpenShift 4.3, CoreOS boot images will be encryption-ready.
+Starting with OpenShift 4.3, Red Hat Enterprise Linux RHCOS (RHCOS) boot images will be encryption-ready.
 On first boot either administator provided or automated policy will be used for the root disk encryption.
 Bootstrapping and node provisioning **MUST** fail when the policy cannot be applied unless the administrator has opted out.

 ## Motivation